This post may contain affiliate links. Please read our disclosure policy.

 - Salt and pepper to taste

 - Using kitchen shears (or a knife), cut the bacon into small pieces and add it to your Instant Pot.
 Press the sauté button and start frying the bacon (give it about a 5 minute head start before adding the sausages so it crisps up more).

 - While the sausages and bacon cook, chop the onion and potatoes, making sure to stir the bacon and sausages occasionally.

 - When the sausages and bacon are nicely browned and crispy, stir in the garlic and onion and cook for about a minute.

 - Add the potatoes and Italian seasoning.

 - Give the soup a stir and close the Instant Pot's lid.
 Make sure the valve is set to "sealing".

-- One the countdown has finished, carefully do a quick pressure release and take off the lid.
+- One the countdown has finished, carefully do a quick pressure release (it can splatter) and take off the lid.

 - Add the cream and kale.
 Close the lid again and let the soup sit for another 5 minutes or so until the kale wilts (keep the Instant Pot off or on "keep warm").

 - Season with salt & pepper as needed and enjoy immediately.

 - I use a 5-pack of Johnsonville Mild Italian sausages in this recipe.
 Use hot Italian sausages or some red pepper flakes if you want a bit of spice.

 - You can use Russet or a different variety of potatoes if you prefer.